 The Costs of Distracted Driving

-Distracted driving is more dangerous than you think.
-While something as simple as pulling out your phone and texting as quickly as possible or eating lunch in your car may seem harmless, driving with even the smallest distraction could actually be a serious threat to your own life and the lives of others nearby.
-In fact, the Centers for Disease Control and Prevention (CDC) reported that, 5% of all motor vehicle crashes in the U.S. involved a distracted driver and a total of 2,841 driving fatalities occurred due to a distracted driver.
+Even the smallest driving distraction could actually be a serious threat to your own life and the lives of others nearby.
+In fact, the Centers for Disease Control and Prevention (CDC) reported that, 13% of all motor vehicle crashes in the U.S. involved a distracted driver and a total of 3,142 driving fatalities occurred due to a distracted driver.

 It’s time to put the cell phone down and remove any other potential distractions that could lead to a fatal accident.
-Let’s take a closer look at what defines distracted driving in 2021, how commercial drivers are impacted by distracted driving and our best preventative guidance to avoid motor vehicle accidents.
+Let’s take a closer look at what defines distracted driving, how commercial drivers are impacted and ways to prevent or reduce distracted driving.

 The definition of a driving distraction has many interpretations, but in general, distracted driving is defined as any type of activity that diverts your attention from the road, where your eyes should be while handling a motor vehicle.
 Some of the most common forms of distracted driving include: